HPI-BP2015H/travis-build/README.md

 ### Invocation

-The command can be invoked in 3 ways:
+In a cloned repository the command can be invoked in 3 ways:

 1. Without an argument, it produces the bash script for the local `.travis.yml` without considering `env` and `matrix` values (`travis-build` is unable to expand these keys correctly).